The Ansonia: Apartments

-Each apartment's ceiling measured 12 ft or 14 ft tall.
-The building contained extremely thick masonry walls measuring between 1 and 3 ft thick, which made each apartment nearly soundproof.
-Embedded in the walls were a system of pneumatic tubes, which allowed residents and staff to communicate easily.
-Each apartment also had a landline equipped for long-distance calling, as well as call bells to summon staff; there was also a hall attendant on every floor.
-The walls also included a system of pipes that carried freezing brine, which was characterized as an early version of an air-conditioning system.
-The brine pipes allowed the building to maintain a constant temperature of 70 F year-round.
-Many of the smaller guestrooms initially did not have kitchens because they were intended for short-term guests; instead, these units contained refrigerators.
-The apartments that did contain kitchens were equipped with electric ranges.

 Residents lived in "luxurious" apartments with multiple bedrooms, parlors, libraries, and formal dining rooms.
+The smallest units had one room and one bath, while the largest units had 18 rooms with several baths and toilets.
 Generally, the apartments were designed in the French Renaissance style with enameled woodwork.
-The suites also contained mahogany doors that were twice the width of normal doors.
-The apartments contained paintings from the hotel's collection; the parlor rooms included domes with crystal chandeliers; and the parquet floors were covered with custom Persian rugs.
+The suites had mahogany doors that were twice the width of normal doors, and the apartments were decorated with paintings from the hotel's collection.
+Other decorations included Persian rugs, domes with crystal chandeliers, and art glass windows.
 Long-term tenants were allowed to add their own furniture.
-The rooms were arranged so they could easily be combined into a larger apartment.
+The rooms had several doorways so they could easily be combined into a larger apartment.
 To facilitate this, the floors and moldings all had a uniform design so they would not look out of place when several rooms were merged.
-Some of the rooms were designed in unconventional shapes such as ovals.
+Some of the rooms were designed in unconventional shapes such as ovals, circles, and heraldic shields.

+Each apartment's ceiling measured 12 ft or 14 ft tall.
+The building had extremely thick masonry walls measuring between 1 and 3 ft thick, which made each apartment nearly soundproof.
+The thickness of the walls might be derived from Stokes's mistrust of insurance companies and his desire to make the structure fireproof.
+There were also reportedly 175 mi of pipes and tubes laid throughout the building.
+Embedded in the walls was a system of pneumatic tubes, which allowed residents and staff to communicate easily.
+Each apartment had a landline for long-distance calling and call bells to summon staff; there was also a hall attendant on every floor.
+The walls also included a system of pipes that carried freezing brine, which was characterized as an early version of an air-conditioning system.
+The brine pipes allowed the building to maintain a constant temperature of 70 F year-round.
+Many of the smaller guestrooms initially did not have kitchens because they were intended for short-term guests; instead, there were refrigerators in these units.
+Apartments with kitchens were equipped with electric ranges.

 After the Ansonia was converted to condominiums, many of the old apartments were combined.
-Nonetheless, some apartments on the south side of the building retained their original layouts in the 2010s.
+Some apartments on the south side of the building retained their original layouts in the 2010s.

 History

 During the early 19th century, apartment developments in the city were generally associated with the working class.
 By the late 19th century, apartments were also becoming desirable among the middle and upper classes.
 Between 1880 and 1885, more than ninety apartment buildings were developed in the city.
+Meanwhile, the Ansonia's developer William E. D. Stokes, an heir to the wealthy Stokes family, developed and bought real estate on the Upper West Side in the late 19th century.
+From 1887 to 1890, Stokes bought land at the intersection of 73rd Street and Broadway, but he did not redevelop the land immediately.
+According to the writer Elizabeth Hawes, the Ansonia was one of Stokes's "dream houses", along with a townhouse at 4 East 54th Street that he built but never occupied.